The Voice of Finland: Season 12 (2023)

+Season 13 (2024)

+The thirteenth season premiered on Nelonen in January 2024.
+The winner of the thirteenth season was Laura Ruusumaa from Elastinen's team.

+Season 14 (2025)

+The fourteenth season premiered on Nelonen in January 2025.
+The winner of the fourteenth season was Oliver Rosenholm from Arttu Wiskari's team.

 Kids version

 The Voice Kids was a Finnish reality singing competition for contestants aged 8 to 14, based on the Dutch show of the same name.
 Serving as the children's version of The Voice of Finland, the competition proceeded as well as in the adult counterpart, with the Blind audition, the Battles and live performances, the semi-finals and finally the finals.

 The coaches included The Voice of Finland's coach Elastinen, PMMP's singer Mira Luoti and The Voice season 1 semi-finalist Krista Siegfrids.
 In season 2 Arttu Wiskari and Idols winner Diandra replaced Elastinen and Luoti.

 The first season was won by 14-year-old Molly Rosenström.
 The second season was won by 13-year-old Aino Morko.